CigarLounge/sbox-TTT/README.md

 TTT is aimed to be the spiritual successor of [TTT](https://ttt.badking.net/) but developed for [s&box](https://sbox.facepunch.com/news).
 The goal of this project is to replicate the vanilla TTT experience with some quality of life thrown in.

+# Discord
+Need to chat with the devs?
+Join our [discord](https://discord.gg/rrsrakF8N3).

 ## Credits

 - [Matthew Zegar](https://github.com/mzegar) - Programming, Assets, etc.